michael2012z/BitBible/markdown/KJV/files/Ps.md

 16. Make thy face to shine upon thy servant: save me for thy mercies’ sake.

-17. Let me not be ashamed, O Lord; for I have called upon thee: let the wicked be ashamed, and let them be silent in the grave.silent…: or, cut off for
+17. Let me not be ashamed, O Lord; for I have called upon thee: let the wicked be ashamed, and let them be silent in the grave.

-18. Let the lying lips be put to silence; which speak grievous things proudly and contemptuously against the righteous.grievous…: Heb. a hard thing
+18. Let the lying lips be put to silence; which speak grievous things proudly and contemptuously against the righteous.

 19. Oh how great is thy goodness, which thou hast laid up for them that fear thee; which thou hast wrought for them that trust in thee before the sons of men!

 20. Thou shalt hide them in the secret of thy presence from the pride of man: thou shalt keep them secretly in a pavilion from the strife of tongues.

-21. Blessed be the Lord: for he hath shewed me his marvellous kindness in a strong city.strong: or, fenced
+21. Blessed be the Lord: for he hath shewed me his marvellous kindness in a strong city.

 22. For I said in my haste, I am cut off from before thine eyes: nevertheless thou heardest the voice of my supplications when I cried unto thee.